InSyncWithFoo/ryecharm/docs/uv/generating.md

 ![](../assets/uv-new-project-panel.png)

 !!! note
-    Due to technical limitations, it is currently not possible to extend the standard panel.
-    The <i>uv</i> panel cannot be used with existing framework panels.
+    Due to technical limitations, it is not possible to extend the standard panel.
+In other words, uv cannot be used to generate framework-based projects.
-    This is expected to change in PyCharm 2024.3.

 ## Settings